telerik/fiddler-jam-docs/portal/jam-embedded-api.md

     ![Choosing the Fiddler Jam Portal window in Firefox as a recording option](../images/portal/report/fj-report-firefox-allow.png)

 - Browser cookies are not recorded and won't be contained in the generated Fiddler Jam log.

+- The network traffic caught by Fiddler Jam Embedded will contain only the default whitelisted CORS headers as desxribed here https://developer.mozilla.org/en-US/docs/Glossary/CORS-safelisted_response_header.
+If you want to capture additional headers, then you will need to explicitly modify your server by using the `Access-Control-Expose-Headers` option in your server API and whitelisting the additional headers.